 Written testimony on Res.
 2015-02 (new council rules)

 I am concerned about the proposed rule changes in Resolution 2015-02 that the new Council Chair is taking excessive authority.
-Specifically, I urge the council to continue the following current rules:
+Specifically, I urge the council to continue the following current rules:- Rule 9: The public right to petition the county council.

-• Rule 10(c) & 15(b): Placement on Agenda within 120 days without Council Chair approval required.
+- Rule 10(c) & 15(b): Placement on Agenda within 120 days without Council Chair approval required.

 Likewise, I urge rejection of the following proposed new rules:

-• Rule 11 Testimony: Written testimony must be submitted as fifteen copies.
+- Rule 11 Testimony: Written testimony must be submitted as fifteen copies.
 This seems excessive and unnecessary burden that will only reduce public input to the Council.
 What happens to email testimony now permitted (that I am taking advantage of here)?

-• Rule 19: Requiring advance permission for reporters to photograph council proceedings.
+- Rule 19: Requiring advance permission for reporters to photograph council proceedings.
 Has there been a problem with press coverage abuses?

-• There are a number of other rule changes that increase the powers of the Council Chair to solely decide things that currently the whole council decided.
+- There are a number of other rule changes that increase the powers of the Council Chair to solely decide things that currently the whole council decided.
 These are also of concern and deserve close scrutiny but for brevity I will focus on the above more egregious changes.

 I have read(*) that the claim for these changes is "efficiency" yet being unaware of past problems would urge the council to only adopt these new changes in light of specific rationale and evidence that they address real concerns great enough to justify the reduction in democratic decision making and public involvement they entail.